 The health situation in northwest Syria has been deteriorating for years, due to the war, lack of essential needs, and exposure to various types of chemicals and carcinogens from weapons, which has led to various outbreaks and diseases, and a high rise in cancer and incurable diseases.
 These factors are all causing a high percentage of deaths among cancer patients.

-Currently, there are three specialized oncology centers in northwest Syria.
+There are three specialized oncology centers in northwest Syria.
 These centers provide free consultations in addition to some simple medical procedures.
 This varies based on availability of the medicines and capability to provide services.
 Cancer patients suffer from the high cost of chemical medicines and some procedures that may require accommodation in private hospitals to take doses, receive intensive care, etc. Many times the family cannot afford the high costs.

 Currently, there are 4300 active cancer cases in northwest Syria.